Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

    Modal to confirm unlink

 At this moment, the integration is deleted.
 All your created references can't be used anymore.
-If you referenced an artifact in this repository, no Cross References will be created.
+After removing, any GitLab commit with ``TULEAP-XXX`` in this repository will no more create Cross References.